Quality Inspection Service

 On the Date of Your Inspection

-Our inspector will travel to your suppliers factory to preform the inspection.
+Our inspector will travel to your supplier's factory to perform the inspection.
 They will follow your requests and notes as provided on the inspection specification form.
 After the inspector completes the inspection, they will travel back to their headquarters to finish the inspection report.
 It usually takes 24 - 48 hours for the report to be completed and submitted to you.

 Pass or Fail